openshift/csi-driver-shared-resource-operator/README.md

-# shared-resources-operator
+# csi-driver-shared-resource-operator

-An operator to deploy the [Projected Shared Resource CSI Driver](https://github.com/openshift/gcp-pd-csi-driver) in OpenShift.
+An operator to deploy the [Shared Resource CSI Driver](https://github.com/openshift/csi-driver-shared-resource) in OpenShift.

 This operator will eventually be installed by the [cluster-storage-operator](https://github.com/openshift/cluster-storage-operator).